 Caesar’s Early Life

-Caesar was born to a patrician Roman family who had once been very influential in the Republic.
-However, by the time of Caesar’s birth, their fortunes had been in decline for many years and they were no longer prominent, although his father did serve as a governor.
+Caesar was born to a patrician Roman family that had once been very influential in the Republic.
+However, by the time of Caesar’s birth, their fortunes had been in decline for many years.
+Despite the decline of their family's reputation, his father did serve as a governor.
 We know very little about Caesar's childhood.
-Through his aunt, he was related to Gaius Marius, the great general and this led the young Julius to become associated with the popular (populares) party in Rome.
+Through his aunt, he was related to Gaius Marius, the great general.
+This encouraged the young Julius to become associated with the Marius's popular (populares) party in Rome.
 These were aristocrats who had allied themselves with the poor.

 However, when Sulla recaptured Rome, Caesar was stripped of his wealth and his office.
 He decided to join the army and served in Asia Minor and was decorated for bravery.
 Later after he was kidnapped by pirates he led a successful punitive expedition against them and was once again decorated for bravery.
 Caesar returned to Rome and became one of the leaders of the Marian party or popular party.
 He became very prominent in Rome because of his lavish expenditures.
 He also forged a political alliance with Crassus, one of Rome's richest men.
 Caesar was later elected Pontifex Maximus (chief priest) of Rome and secured himself the governorship of a province in Spain.

 In his new province he defeated some rebellious tribes and was accorded a Triumph and he was later nominated to the office of Consul, one of the most important roles in Rome (60 AD).
 At this stage, Caesar had a rather conventional career or the cursus honorum as it was known in Rome and one that was typical of a man of his class.
 However, a series of events which were brilliantly manipulated by Caesar and his military genius meant that he was to become the single most powerful Roman who lived, up to that point and the man who was to change Rome forever.